gsmolinski/shinybreakpoint/README.md

 ### Overview

-Package allows to set breakpoint (by putting ‘browser()’) in the reactive context (reactives, observers, output rendering) if these objects live inside the functions.
-To make it work, these functions should be used inside ‘server’ part, i.e. inside the object passed to the **server** parameter in `shinyApp(ui, server)`.
-If breakpoint will be used directly in the function passed as a **server**, it won’t work, i.e. it is needed to set breakpoint in the reactive context which lives in function which then will be used in function passed as a **server**.
+Package allows to set breakpoint (by putting ‘browser()’) in the reactive context (reactives, observers, output renders).
+However, some requirements must be met for these objects: - they need to live inside named function(s). - these named functions needs to be use inside object passed as an argument to the `server` parameter in `shinyApp()` function. - it is not possible to set breakpoint directly in the function passed to the `server` parameter.
+In other words, breakpoint can be set only in reactive context nested in named functions if these functions are then call in object passed to the `server` parameter.

 ### Installation